 One day he was fine and the next day he wasn’t.
 That’s how fast it happened.
 One day he’s my adorable, energetic 15 year old boy, always happy, always ready for a treat, always licking the bowl clean, and the next day, like a light switch, he stopped eating everything, even his favorite treats.
-That was August 13, 2018 and he hasn’t eaten normally since.
+That was August 13, 2018.

 What’s wrong with Murphy?